e271828e/Flight.jl/docs/notes/design/framework_spec.md

-   loop moves to a spawned task for the duration of the run and the calling task runs that device's loop body — inline, inside the same §12.4 wrapper as any spawned device's — otherwise the loop runs on the calling task — the batch register, what §15.4's synchronous rethrow presupposes, and what lets parallel batch sweeps thread `run!` inline with no nested task fan-out.
+   loop moves to a spawned task for the duration of the run and the calling task runs that device's loop body — inline, inside the same §12.4 wrapper as any spawned device's — otherwise the loop runs on the calling task — the unattended register, what §15.4's synchronous rethrow presupposes, and what lets parallel unattended sweeps thread `run!` inline with no nested task fan-out.
 Either way `run!` blocks its caller until the run ends; what varies is what the calling task spends the run doing.
 Spawn-inside-`run!` *is* the start gate — a task exists only